adhyys07/terminal-craft/README.md

+1) What does this Program Do ?
+Answer - This program helps the developers and users to get response from multiple AI model at a single place preventing them to login on each website to test AI models.
+This programs consists of 20+ AI models from which users can ask their queries.

+2) How to run it ?
+Answer- Go to Releases tab download the latest exe file and run it.Input the API key (explained below how to get it) then select your model and start asking queries.

+3) Requirements
+Answer - You just need a good internet connectivity.

+4) Why I Created This ?
+Answer - I created this because many times I see developers loggin in different Generative AI sites like ChatGPT,GEMINI etc that wasted a lot of their time .
+I thought of creating a single platform where they can ask their queries and get response from multiple AI in a single window saving their time and boost their productivity.

 Hey Guys !
 So I will tell how to get your API Key to setup the terminal and get answers from multiple AI models

 1) First go to https://groq.com/ and click on Dev Console